clairedavid/intro_to_ml/assignments/ml_a3.md

 * What type of values does the function `predict` return?
 * After successfully executing the `feedforward` function, how would you call the function `predict`?

+Make sure your explanations are concise yet clear.

 ## 4. Neural Network Training
 Time to train!
 The code below is a skeleton.
 You will have to complete it.
 To help you further, hyperparameters are given.
 You should replace the `#...` with your own code.